Frequently Asked Questions

 • Zip, zero, zilch.

-We are very thoughtful about choosing timely and high-leverage priorities because we want to use our time as productively as possible.
+Climate Changemakers is also very thoughtful about choosing timely and high-leverage priorities.
+The potential influence of constituent advocacy is central to determining which climate solutions we focus on – we want to use our time as productively as possible.

-• There is no commitment, and there is no penalty.
+• Not a big deal!
+There is no commitment, and there is no penalty.
 We are always here.
-Take action as you can fit it into your schedule, take breaks that you need.
+Take action as often as you can fit it into your schedule, take breaks that you need.
+Climate Changemakers also schedules “rest weeks” between campaigns (aligned with federal holidays) so there are also always built-in breaks to our advocacy effort, which is important to sustaining ourselves as advocates.

 • If you’ve read this far, this is for you.